Chern-Weil theory for Haefliger-singular foliations: Introduction

-Importantly, we prove that $\FS^{q}_{sing}$ is large enough so that every object in $\HH^{q}$ whose underlying space is a manifold of dimension at least $q$ is homotopic to a Haefliger-singular foliation, and that every morphism in $\HH^{q}$ between two such objects is homotopic to a morphism in $\FS^{q}_{sing}$.
-In this way, our theory provides a complete, Chern-Weil solution to the problem of accessing the Gel'fand-Fuks characteristic classes of Haefliger structures on manifolds in terms of geometric data.

-As a further, geometric application of our theory, we describe how the classical algorithm for the geometric construction of the Godbillon-Vey invariant, used extensively for the study of regular foliations \cite{gv, thurston1}, extends cleanly to the singular setting.
+We prove that $\FS^{q}_{sing}$ is large enough to fill the gap described above.
+Every object in $\HH^{q}$ is homotopic to a Haefliger-singular foliation, subject only to the obvious constraint that the underlying manifold have dimension at least $q$, and every morphism in $\HH^{q}$ between two such objects is homotopic to a morphism in $\FS^{q}_{sing}$.
+In this way, our theory greatly expands the application of the Chern-Weil theory of Gel'fand-Fuks characteristic classes of Haefliger structures.
+As a straightforward application of our theory, we describe how the classical algorithm for the geometric construction of the Godbillon-Vey invariant, used extensively for the study of regular foliations \cite{gv, thurston1}, extends cleanly to the singular setting.

-Section \ref{s2} consists of a review of the necessary prerequisites, on Gel'fand-Fuks cohomology and on the Chern-Weil approach to characteristic classes for regular foliations.
-In Section \ref{univ} we prove a smooth (diffeological) generalisation of Haefliger's classifying theorem, and an associated de Rham-theoretic universal characteristic map.
+\textbf{Outline of paper:} Section \ref{s2} consists of a review of the necessary prerequisites, on Gel'fand-Fuks cohomology and on the Chern-Weil approach to characteristic classes for regular foliations.
+Section \ref{univ} covers a smooth (diffeological) generalisation of Haefliger's classifying theorem, and an associated de Rham-theoretic universal characteristic map.
 This is the most complete and explicit account of the universal characteristic map that we are aware of, enabling a clean proof that our Chern-Weil construction recovers the correct characteristic classes.

-Section \ref{haefybundle} gives a new, de Rham-theoretic proof that the Chern-Weil approach to regular foliations recovers the characteristic classes coming from Haefliger's classifying space.
+Section \ref{haefybundle} gives a de Rham-theoretic proof that the Chern-Weil approach to regular foliations recovers the characteristic classes coming from Haefliger's classifying space.
 Although the result, originally due to Bott \cite{bott2}, has been known for some decades, our presentation is novel in that it invokes an under-utilised family of fibre bundles, that we call the \emph{Haefliger bundles}, which are defined over both regular and singular foliations.
 The Haefliger bundles act as an intermediary between the universal characteristic map and the Chern-Weil characteristic map for regular foliations.